 In principle, an expert's fees are paid by the party who requests his services.

 APPEALS

-- 20. In relation to appeals of first instance judgments in large commercial disputes: - To which courts can appeals be made? - What are the grounds for appeal? - Please briefly outline the typical procedure and timetable.
+- 20. In relation to appeals of first instance judgments in large commercial disputes: - To which courts can appeals be made? - What are the grounds for appeal? - What is the time limit for bringing an appeal?